jeremyckahn/shifty/README.md

 This is useful for web developers because it is the minimum amount of functionality needed to build customizable animations.
-Shifty is optimized to run many times a second with minimal processing and memory overhead, which is necessary for smooth animations.
+Shifty is optimized to run many times a second with minimal processing and memory overhead, which is important to achieve smooth animations.
 The core Shifty library doesn't do:

   * CSS animation
   * Canvas rendering